Committee for Public Security (Poland): History

-After the escape to the West of Lieutenant Colonel Józef Światła, former deputy director of Department X of the Ministry of Public Security, and after the disclosure in Radio Free Europe broadcasts of his memoirs from his service in the Ministry of Public Security, the then communist authorities – wanting to change the image of an institution hated by society and the entire repressive system – began its reorganization.
+After the escape to the West of Lieutenant Colonel Józef Światło b.
+(Izaak Fleischfarb) former deputy director of Department X of the Ministry of Public Security, and after the disclosure in Radio Free Europe broadcasts of his memoirs from his service in the Ministry of Public Security, the then communist authorities – wanting to change the image of an institution hated by society and the entire repressive system – began its reorganization.
 On December 14, 1954, by decree of the Council of State, the Ministry of Public Security was dissolved.
 The previous Minister of Public Security, Maj.
 Gen. Stanisław Radkiewicz, was transferred to the position of Minister for State Agricultural Farms.
 In place of the dissolved MBP, two separate central offices were established to deal with internal and external security: the Ministry of Internal Affairs and the Committee for Public Security.
 Propaganda publicized these events, although the changes were in reality cosmetic.
 The competences of the MBP were taken over by the KdsBP, headed by Władysław Dworakowski.
 All operational, technical-operational and accounting departments of the MBP remained in the committee.
 It therefore maintained full surveillance and repression capabilities.
 Several people were removed from prominent positions, but the personal continuity of the MBP-KdsBP management was maintained.
 The number of employees of the Committee for Public Security was cut by 30% in central headquarters and by 40–50% in local structures.
 The huge network of secret informers was also substantially reduced and the most implicated functionaries of the Ministry of Public Security were arrested.
 Surveillance and repressive activities were reduced; in the majority of factories, special cells of public security, set up to spy on workers, were secretly closed.

 The Committee for Public Security took responsibility for intelligence and counter-espionage, government security and the secret police.
 From September 3, 1955 to November 28, 1956 it also controlled the Polish Army's Main Directorate of Information (Główny Zarząd Informacji Wojska), which ran the Military Police and counter espionage service.